PAJEAN/OKE/README.md

  + Patrice Bellot
  + Jacky Montmain

 OKE (Open Knowledge Extraction) allows to infer new relations from extracted relations.
 It is based on a syntactic and taxonomic implications and a set of rules to make a partial order on relations.
-This last one allows to compute criterias on relations (belief and specificity) to collect relevant relations through selection models.
+This last one allows to compute criterias on relations (belief and specificity) to evaluate relevant relations through selection models.

 #### Dependences ####
 MUD.py requires: